-- i.
-Photovoltaics shall be installed on residential, campus and hotel buildings to meet the following ratio of energy demand:
+- Photovoltaics shall be installed on residential, innovation district and hotel buildings to meet the following ratio of energy demand:

 - a.
 Residential 30%

 - b.
-Campus 50%
+Innovation District 50%

 - c.
 Hotel 50%

 ii.
 Battery technology shall be installed where practical in parking garages and buildings.